-This research intends to examine the impact of transformational leadership on employees' innovative work behavior through the mediation role of knowledge sharing, motivation to learn, and HPWS in HEIs in the Sultanate of Oman.
+This study intends to examine the influence of transformational leadership on employees' innovative work behavior through the mediation role of knowledge sharing, motivation to learn, and HPWS in HEIs in the Sultanate of Oman.
 The research design describes the procedures the researcher follows when conducting a study and the entire process of data collection, analysis, and interpretation(Richey & Klein, 2014).
 Research design assists investigators in developing research boundaries by outlining and describing the study setting, examination, context, and other pertinent issues(Plomp, 2013).
 Accordingly, this research is conceptualized based on a literature review, and thereby, the research hypothesis is developed to support the relationship between research constructs.

-Following Sekaran & Bougie (2016), the research design for this study is based on hypothetic-deductive methodologies, which begin with a literature review, theoretical framework development, hypotheses formulation, and data collection procedures analysis.
-The process starts with an extensive review of different studies, specifically on main research on transformational leadership, innovative work behavior, knowledge sharing, motivation to learn, and HPWS.
-Through reviewing the literature, a theoretical research framework developed to connect and build a relationship between research constructs and the research hypothesis developed accordingly.
+Following Sekaran & Bougie (2016), the research design is based on hypothetico-deductive methodologies, which begin with a literature review, theoretical framework development, hypotheses formulation, data collection procedures and analysis.
+The process starts with an extensive review of different studies, specifically on transformational leadership, innovative work behavior, knowledge sharing, motivation to learn, and HPWS.
+Through reviewing the literature, a theoretical research framework developed to connect and build a relationship between research variables and the research hypothesis developed accordingly.

 Since this study is co-relational, the research setting is non-contrived.
-The research model is designed based on the positivist approach, in which the data collected is analyzed, and then research hypotheses are tested(Y. S. Park et al., 2020).
+The research model is designed based on the positivist approach, in which the data collected is analysed, and then research hypotheses are tested(Park et al., 2020).
 The data was collected by distributing self-administrative questionnaire among employees working in Omani HEIs.
 Because this study is based on predictive variables, it invites individuals to participate as units of analysis(Sekaran & Bougie, 2016).
-In research, the selected unit is crucial in determining data collection policies.
 Finally, the study time is chosen as a cross-sectional that only needs to be conducted once to collect data.
-Table 3.2-1 summarizes the steps followed in research design.
+Table 4 summarizes the steps followed in research design.

-Table 3.2-1: Research Design
+Table 4: Research Design

-The purpose of research Research hypothesis
+The purpose of research Research hypothesis Testing

 Type of investigation Correlational investigation

 Study setting Non- contrived

-Units of Analysis Individuai
+Units of Analysis Individual

 Time horizon Cross-sectional